nicoboyce/nicoboycedotcom/wheels.md

 ### Macau F3 GP

 Macau is crazy but not such a great circuit to actually race, they should reinvent it as a time trial.
 Nevertheless that was a mighty performance from Ugo, who nailed every restart to confirm what plenty of us have been saying for a while.
 This kid is the real deal.
 We were there at Brands Hatch when he won his first car race and now the sky is the limit.
+[Full feature race on the youtube](https://www.youtube.com/watch?v=YYe_NXIC3H0) but be prepared to fast forward...

 ***